steveshogren/blog-source/source/_posts/2015-08-13-painless-csharp-unit-test-mocking.markdown

 lost the ability to inject polymorphic behavior through the constructor.
 If you need it, simply go back to injecting the interface in the constructor or by passing it into the function itself.
-In practice, I have found this is needed very rarely, making the SimpleMock pattern a better tool to grab for first.
+In practice, I have found this is needed very rarely, making the SimpleMock pattern a better tool to reach for first.

 # Step 3: Write Better Abstractions

-Lastly, SimpleMock actually promotes a better design.
-For example, a cooworker was writing some tests today and ran into a complicated situation.
+Lastly, SimpleMock actually promotes better designs.
+For example, a coworker was writing some tests today and ran into a complicated situation.
 Take the following sanitized code:

 ``` csharp